robey/node-s3pm/README.md

 ## Usage

-You must have the following environment variables set, so s3pm can talk to AWS:
+You must have an AWS access key configured, usually by running `aws configure` in the Amazon AWS toolchain.
+If you don't like that, you can use these environment variables instead:

 - `AWS_ACCESS_KEY` - the auth key for AWS
 - `AWS_SECRET_KEY` - your secret key for AWS

+You must also configure an S3 bucket to publish modules to:

 - `S3PM_BUCKET` - the name of the S3 bucket to use

 There are two commands: